 FLORIDA: Priced Managed Lanes in Miami-Fort Lauderdale Region

-The project was implemented under two construction contracts in three phases.
-Phase 1A, northbound between SR 112/I-195 and the SR 826/ Florida Turnpike, I-95 (Golden Glades) Interchange, and 1B, southbound between the Golden Glades Interchange and SR 112/I-195, was within one contract.
+Project implementation of the 95 Express occurred under two construction contracts in three phases.
+Phase 1A, northbound between SR 112/I-195 and the SR 826/ Florida Turnpike, I-95 (Golden Glades) Interchange, and 1B, southbound between the Golden Glades Interchange and SR 112/I-195, was all one contract.
 Phase 2 (northbound and southbound from the Golden Glades Interchange to I-595) improvements was built by a second contract.
-The funding came from leftover American Recovery and Reinvestment Act funds.
+The funding for Phase 2 came from leftover American Recovery and Reinvestment Act funds.

 Open to Traffic